choiv/Acronyms-and-Abbreviation-Expansion/README.md

 # Acronyms-and-Abbreviation-Expansion
-This repository explores potential new ways to restore acronyms past the conventional dictionary approach
+This repository explores potential new ways to restore acronyms past the conventional dictionary approach.

-testing git
+## Contents

+## Background Information